The persistent symptoms that accompany a brain injury can cause continuous mood disorders.

 Seeking legal help in a traumatic brain injury case

-TBIs are often life changing, and are also among the most expensive injuries.
+TBIs are often life-changing, and are also among the most expensive injuries.
 Patients often require lifelong treatment and care, and the costs can run into millions.
 If your TBI is a result of another person’s negligence, you should hold the responsible person or party responsible for your losses.
 To ensure that your legal rights are protected, it is in your best interests to speak with an experienced Chicago personal injury attorney about your case.
-At Willens Law Offices we have a proven track record of success helping victims of brain injuries in Chicago.
-Call us today at (312) 957-4166 for a free consultation.
+At Willens & Baez we have a proven track record of success helping victims of brain injuries in Chicago.
+Call Willens & Baez us today at (312) 957-4166 for a free consultation.